Sphinkie/StarGen-II/docs/README.md

 # StarGen-II

 *StarGen* creates datasheets for realistic solar systems.
 It is used for developing space simulation games.

 ## Original StarGen

-The original *StarGen* code is developed by Jim Burrows in *Visual C* and can be found at [eldacur.com](https://eldacur.com/~brons/NerdCorner/StarGen/).
+The original *StarGen* code is developed by Jim Burrows in *Visual C* and can be found at [eldacur.com](https://eldacur.com/~brons/NerdCorner/StarGen/StarGen.html).

 ## StarGen 2

-Rewritten in C++, *StarGen-II* offers a set of classes that can be used to define the characteristics of solar systems, during the runtime of your application, or in advance using the *command line* program.
+Rewritten in C++, *StarGen-II* offers a set of classes that can be used to define the characteristics of a solar system, during the runtime of your application, or in advance with the *command line* program.

-The program generate an XML file, describing a solar system.
+The program generates an XML file, describing a solar system.

 ## Output Format

+## Doxygen documentation